niclaz/Richards-Rich-Playlist/README.md

-# PROCESS [COMPLETED]
+## Process 1: cloud-based webcrawling [COMPLETED]
  - Registered for a free account with apify.com
  - Ran the vdrmota tool (aka Actor) within apify
   * 1st run: output was 50 data points of which many are text comments or t.co shortened links
   * 2nd run: different parameters for script, produced same results as 1st run